Ask Cheryl: Invited but Barely Know the Couple, Do I Still Need to Give a Wedding Gift?

 Hi Margarita,

-Traditionally, etiquette states that if you are invited to a wedding, you should send a gift, whether or not you are able to attend.
-However, since the wedding gift is a token of affection and support of the couple getting married, the above etiquette “rule” assumes that you have some type of relationship with the couple, or their parents.
-It also assumes that they want you to share in their special day.
+Traditionally, etiquette states that if you are invited to a wedding, you should send a gift, whether or not you can attend.
+However, since the wedding gift is a token of affection and support for the couple getting married, the above etiquette “rule” assumes that you have a relationship with the couple or even the couple’s parents.
+It also assumes that they want you to share their special day.
 Since you hardly know them, it begs the question, “Why were you invited in the first place?”

-Is this someone from work or from your church that invited you out of a perceived obligation?
-Will you see these couples again on a regular basis?
+Is this someone from work or from your church who invited you out of a perceived obligation?
+Will you see these couples again regularly?

-If you do not anticipate seeing these couples or continuing a relationship with them, then I don’t think you should feel obligated to give a gift.
-Gifting is always at the discretion of the gift giver so you should not feel pressured.
+If you do not anticipate seeing these couples or continuing a relationship with them, I don’t think you should feel obligated to give a gift.
+Gifting is always at the discretion of the gift giver, so you should not feel pressured.
 Make sure you RSVP your regrets, and then possibly send a card or note of congratulations.
-However, if you feel that you will continue some type of relationship with these couples, then I would also send a token gift, in the $50 price range.
-Perhaps these couples feel a fondness to you or your husband and genuinely want you to share in their special day.
+However, if you think you will continue a relationship with these couples, I would also send a token gift in the $50 price range.
+Perhaps these couples are fond of you or your husband and genuinely want you to be present on their wedding day.

 If you have questions or comments about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email AskCheryl@RegistryFinder.com.